adamwg/elastic-phoenix/README.md

 The following applications that were included in the original have been
 excluded:

-* matrix_multiply calcluated the output values in-place, i.e. it didn't emit them to the MapReduce framework.
+* matrix_multiply calculated the output values in-place, i.e. it didn't emit them to the MapReduce framework.
 This doesn't work in Dynamic Phoenix, since the workers run in separate processes.
 * pca requires multiple MapReduce tasks, which is currently not supported in Dynamic Phoenix.
 * kmeans runs iterative MapReduce tasks, which is currently not supported in Dynamic Phoenix.

+Input data for the sample applications can be downloaded from the original [Phoenix][] website.

 Running an Application
 ----------------------